applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

 The properties typed below as functions are callbacks which need to be invoked with the described payload when the relevant events are triggered.

-On iOS & tvOS, things are pretty straightforward.
-The functions from the javascript are received as `RCTBubblingEventBlock`, and can be invoked as a function, with a dictionary as argument
+On tvOS, things are pretty straightforward.
+The functions from the javascript are received as `RCTBubblingEventBlock`, and can be invoked as a function, with a dictionary as argument.

 ```swift